tjura/yii2-migration-helper/readme.md

 ### Description && How its works

 This is an interactive Yii migrate command expansion.
-It will help you to create basic migrations.
+It will help you to create basic migrations using question in command line.
 This extension basically creating commands according Yii documentation https://www.yiiframework.com/doc/guide/2.0/en/db-migrations